ScottMichaud/YandereSimulatorLauncher2/YandereSimulatorLauncher2/README.txt

  - Initial public release

 Known Issues:
+ - The launcher can fail to download with an error message stating "Mega.nz" => Most of the time, it's just Mega.nz being overloaded.
+It usually fixes itself within a few (3-4) hours.
+Mega.nz is a free service and we connect to it anonymously.
+     => Could be caused by internet problems, often related to cellular hotspots, school or office internet, etc. interfering with large file downloads.
+     => If some progress is made (ex: 1%, 20%, etc.) then it could be unstable WiFi.
+     => You could have places the launcher in a folder that you don't have write access to.
+     => You could be running YandereSimulatorLauncher2.exe without extracting it from YandereSimLauncher.zip.
+I have seen Windows set the working directory to C:\Windows\System32, which the launcher cannot write to.
+Extract YandereSimLauncher.zip into a folder, and run the YandereSimulatorLauncher2.exe that is in that folder.

+ - The launcher says "Install" every time that it is run.
+     => Extract YandereSimLauncher.zip into a folder, and run the YandereSimulatorLauncher2.exe that is in that folder.
+     => The launcher install the game in a folder called YandereSimulator that is in the same folder as YandereSimulatorLauncher2.exe.
+This is so the game can be installed onto external (ex: USB) hard drives.

  - Moving the window between monitors can make the video (temporarily) freeze and/or black-out.
      => The launcher uses Windows Media Video for file size and compatibility.